-Building approval must be obtained for the installation and set-up of pools and spas (as defined below).
-Before building a swimming pool or spa, inflating a blow-up pool or spa and/or erecting related safety fencing, you need to check with a building surveyor to find out if or what building approval is required.
-Plumbing approval may also be required.
+Permits must be obtained from the Devonport City Council for the installation and set-up of pools and spas (as defined below).
+Before building a swimming pool or spa, inflating a blow-up pool or spa and/or erecting related safety fencing, you need to check with the Council to find out if or what building and/or plumbing approval is required.

 The Building Code of Australia (BCA) defines a swimming pool as an excavation or structure that:

 - is capable of being filled with water to a depth of 300 millimetres or more

 - the maximum possible water surface is greater than 9 square metres

 - is capable of being used for swimming, bathing, wading, paddling or other human aquatic activities

 - is used, designed, manufactured or adapted for the purpose mentioned above, despite its current use

 - includes spas and inflatable swimming pools

 - ornamental pond, manufactured to be used for ornamental purposes

 - dam used for aquaculture, marine research or storage of water